Accurate Linear Cutting-Plane Relaxations for ACOPF: Literature Review

-A semidefinite programming relaxation based on the \emph{Shor relaxation}~\cite{shor87} is presented in in~\cite{bai+etal08}.
-This formulation is at least as tight as the Jabr relaxation at the expense of even higher computational cost~\cite{kocuk+etal18}.
-Note that in~\cite{lavaei+low12} it is proven that the SDP relaxation achieves a zero duality gap under appropriate assumptions.
-Overall, experiments for all of these nonlinear relaxations have been limited to small and medium-sized cases, in part because SOCP solution technology may not be sufficiently mature.
+A semidefinite programming relaxation based on the \emph{Shor relaxation}~\cite{shor87} is presented in in~\cite{bai+etal08} followed by~\cite{lavaei+low12}.
+This formulation is at least as tight as the Jabr relaxation at the expense of higher computational cost~\cite{kocuk+etal18}.
+In~\cite{lavaei+low12} it is proven that the SDP relaxation achieves zero duality gap under appropriate network assumptions.
+Experiments with SDP relaxations have been constrained by current SDP technology capabilities.

-Next we review linear relaxations for ACOPF. \cite{bienstock+munoz14,bienstock+munoz15} introduces the so-called active-power loss linear inequalities which state that on any branch the active power loss is nonnegative.
+Next we review linear relaxations for ACOPF. \cite{bienstock+munoz14,bienstock+munoz15} (also see \cite{molzahn+hiskens19}) introduce the so-called active-power loss linear inequalities which impose the fact that on any branch the active power loss is nonnegative.
 The resulting relaxation, which we term the linear-loss-relaxation, is shown to yield good lower bounds.
-A related result concerns path-decompositions of active power flows \cite{bienstock15} that match generation (including negative losses in a relaxation) to loads and positive losses.
 In a similar same vein, \cite{coffrin+etal16b} propose the network flow and the copper plate relaxations.
-The network flow relaxation amount to the linear loss-relaxation with additional sparse linear inequalities that lower bound net reactive power losses in appropriate cases\footnote{Note that it is physically possible to have reactive power gains, i.e., negative reactive losses, see~\cite{bergen+vittal99}).}.
+The network flow relaxation amounts to the linear loss-relaxation with additional sparse linear inequalities that lower bound net reactive power losses in appropriate cases\footnote{Note that it is physically possible to have reactive power gains, i.e., negative reactive losses, see~\cite{bergen+vittal99}).}.
 Moreover, the ``copper plate" relaxation is obtained from the network flow relaxation by neglecting the power flow equations entirely via aggregation of all active and reactive power injections in the network.
-Along these lines \cite{taylor+hover11} provide a relaxation which enforces a (valid) linear relationship between active and reactive power losses by relaxing linear combinations of \eqref{AC:def_from_activepower}-\eqref{AC:def_to_reactivepower}.
+Along these lines \cite{taylor+hover11} provides a relaxation which enforces a (valid) linear relationship between active and reactive power losses by relaxing linear combinations of \eqref{AC:def_from_activepower}-\eqref{AC:def_to_reactivepower}.